jaspector

 During business hours; contact Zoning Administrator for scheduling.

-Typical inspection sequence: Fillmore County does not operate a structural building code inspection program for unincorporated areas.
+Typical sequence: Fillmore County does not operate a structural building code inspection program for unincorporated areas.
 The Zoning Administrator may inspect buildings and structures to determine compliance with zoning regulations.
 Electrical work falls under Nebraska State Electrical Division (NSED) jurisdiction.

 Inspections are performed in-person by the Zoning Administrator for zoning compliance verification.

-Do I need a building permit in unincorporated Fillmore County, NE?
+01 Do I need a building permit in unincorporated Fillmore County, NE?

 A Zoning Permit is required for any building, structure, or land use established, erected, constructed, reconstructed, enlarged, moved, or structurally altered in unincorporated Fillmore County, unless a statutory exemption applies.
 Exempt: non-residential farm buildings on qualifying farms (20+ acres, $1,000+/year farm products) per Nebraska Statute § 23-114.03, though waste handling facilities associated with farm buildings are not exempt.

-How much does a building permit cost in unincorporated Fillmore County, NE?
+02 How much does a building permit cost in unincorporated Fillmore County, NE?

+Building permit fees in unincorporated Fillmore County, NE are set by the local building department and vary by project type and valuation.
 The minimum permit fee is Contact Zoning Administrator.
 Fees are calculated as: Fees are listed in the Fillmore County Zoning Regulations (2013), Section 11.5.
 Specific amounts were not confirmed online; contact the Zoning Administrator for current fee schedule..

-How do I apply for a building permit in unincorporated Fillmore County, NE?
+03 How do I apply for a building permit in unincorporated Fillmore County, NE?

-1. Determine whether the parcel is within unincorporated Fillmore County.
+To apply for a building permit in unincorporated Fillmore County, NE, follow these steps: 1.
+Determine whether the parcel is within unincorporated Fillmore County.
 Contact the Zoning Administrator at (402) 759-4982 if the property is near a municipal boundary.
 2. Check whether the structure qualifies as an exempt farm building under Nebraska Statute § 23-114.03 (20+ acres, $1,000+/year farm products).
 Confirm with the Zoning Administrator if applicable.
 3. Download the Zoning Permit application form from fillmorecountyne.gov/planning-and-zoning/ or obtain in person at 1320 G Street, Geneva, NE 68361.
 4. Complete the application with required information: applicant name and address, property legal description, description of proposed construction, plot plan with lot dimensions and structure locations, water supply and sewage disposal information.
 5. Submit completed application and supporting documents in person or by mail with applicable fee to Fillmore County East Building, 1320 G Street, Geneva, NE 68361.
 6. The Zoning Administrator reviews the application and issues a permit upon approval.
 Denied applications include written reasons.
 7. If a variance, conditional use, or rezoning is needed, apply to the Fillmore County Board of Adjustment or Planning Commission.
 The Planning Commission meets the 3rd Monday of each month (3rd Tuesday in January and February).
 8. Post the permit at the job site before commencing work.
 Work must begin within the permit validity period.

-How long does it take to get a building permit in unincorporated Fillmore County, NE?
+04 How long does it take to get a building permit in unincorporated Fillmore County, NE?

-What work is exempt from building permits in unincorporated Fillmore County, NE?
+05 What work is exempt from building permits in unincorporated Fillmore County, NE?

-How do I schedule a building inspection in unincorporated Fillmore County, NE?
+06 How do I schedule a building inspection in unincorporated Fillmore County, NE?

-Inspections can be scheduled via: Fillmore County Zoning Administrator (402) 759-4982, zoning@fillmorecountyne.gov.
+Once your permit is issued and work reaches an inspection milestone, you can schedule a building inspection in unincorporated Fillmore County, NE via: Fillmore County Zoning Administrator (402) 759-4982, zoning@fillmorecountyne.gov.
 Not publicly specified; contact Zoning Administrator for scheduling details..